 All of the input fields in the Export Data (on a Regular Basis) (daxch0234m000) session are also contained in the Export Data (Non-Regular) (daxch0233m000) session.
-In a regular export, however, you cannot enter a range for batch and batch lines, which prevents you from running part of an exchange scheme.
-This ensures that one period of audit information is not missed for one batch line while the rest of the batch lines are complete.
+In a regular export you cannot enter a range for batch and batch lines, which prevents you from running part of an exchange scheme.
+This ensures that one period of audit information is not missed for one batch line when the rest of the batch lines are complete.

-If you use the regular export session, you must pay extra attention to your directory management.
-If you use the Export Data (on a Regular Basis) (daxch0234m000) session to export data, the ASCII file is placed in an additional directory in the sequential file directory to keep the various runs separate.
+If you use the regular export session, then pay extra attention to your directory management.
+If you use the Export Data (on a Regular Basis) (daxch0234m000) session to export data, then the ASCII file is placed in an additional directory.
+In the sequential file directory the various runs are kept separate.
 The name of this additional directory is <exchange scheme name>.<run number>.e.